agentos-project/agentos/documentation/local_quickstart.rst

 Great!
 It looks like our ``MovementUpdater`` Component is working as we expected.
-Because we created ``MovementUpdater`` as a Component, PCS is able to track parameters and dependencies of the Component for reproducibility purposes.
+Because we created ``MovementUpdater`` as a Component, PCS is able to track arguments and dependencies of the Component for reproducibility purposes.
 Additionally, this Component can be published individually and used in other projects separate from the rest of the Components that constitute our agent.